 There is little information about this epilepsy syndrome.
 No one really knows how common it is.
-Of every 100 children whose epilepsy starts at less than two years of age, between five and 10 will be found to have this epilepsy syndrome.
+Of every 100 children whose epilepsy starts at less than 2 years of age, between 5 and 10 will be found to have this epilepsy syndrome.
 It probably happens equally in boys and girls.
 It is important to rule out other causes of partial (focal) seizures in infants before making a diagnosis of benign partial epilepsy in infancy.
 This is usually called a 'diagnosis of exclusion'.

 Epilepsy Action has more information about focal seizures.

 A detailed history or description must be taken from someone who has actually seen the seizures.
 A video recording might be helpful, if it is difficult to describe the seizures.
 The EEG can be normal, but if the child has a seizure while the EEG is actually being done, it will always show abnormalities.
 These abnormalities are generally partial/focal rather than generalised.
 Brain scans are normal.
 This epilepsy syndrome is usually only diagnosed after other possible types of epilepsy or epilepsy syndromes have been ruled out.
 This particularly refers to syndromes where there may be an underlying abnormality of the brain (called symptomatic focal epilepsy).
 This is why it is important for most children under two years of age who have partial/focal seizures to have a brain scan.
 The brain scan should be a magnetic resonance imaging (MRI) rather than a computed tomography (CT) brain scan.
 Sometimes a blood test will need to be done to make sure that the child does not have a low level of glucose or calcium that might have caused the seizures.

 Children with benign partial epilepsy in infancy do not need any other tests.
 A definite diagnosis of benign partial epilepsy in infancy can often only be made when the child is 3 or even 5 years of age and when other epilepsy syndromes have been ruled out.